PreciselyCloudNative/AutomaticDataDownloader/README.md

         3c. roster-granularity :
         3d.
 Format : file format in which you want downloaded data Eg. CSV
         3e.
 (OPTIONAL) savetoS3 : Boolean value if you want to save data in a s3 bucket or not (Default = True).
 The files on local drive will be deleted once the data has been uploaded to S3 bucket.
 If the argument given is `False` then data stays on local Drive.
         3f.
-(OPTIONAL) convertToParquet : Boolean Value if you want to convert file to parquet.
+(OPTIONAL) convertToParquet : Boolean Value if you want to convert the downloaded files to parquet.
 4. `-a`: API Key
 5. `-s` : Secret Key
 6. `--download-path` : location in local drive where you want to download data